Freedteck/propatrade-x/README.md

-# PropaTradex
+# PropaTrade-x

 **Decentralized real estate marketplace with secure escrow and transparent transactions on IOTA blockchain.**

 ## Overview

-PropaTradex is a blockchain-powered real estate platform that enables secure property sales and rentals without intermediaries.
+PropaTrade-x is a blockchain-powered real estate platform that enables secure property sales and rentals without intermediaries.
 Built on **IOTA blockchain**, it provides trustless escrow services, automated ownership transfers, and fair dispute resolution—making real estate transactions transparent and accessible to everyone.

 ## Core Features